Ageing in place has become the latest house-sharing trend.

 and saving hard-earned pension.

-House sharing offers a very cost-effective alternative to home care for those independent seniors who like the idea of companionship, security and saving money.
+House sharing / co-living offers a very cost-effective alternative to home care for those independent seniors who like the idea of companionship, security and saving money.
 The person who owns the home can charge rent and split the living expenses of the home, making a mutually beneficial living arrangement for everyone living in the home.

 YEI’s recent article, Farewell Old Age Home, Hello Co-Housing, brought in a plethora of response, from many South African seniors who would like to explore this latest trend in retirement accommodation.